WordPress displays content on your site using the WordPress Loop.

 Depending on your theme layout, it might be in the template section.
-These are template files containing frequently used code (such as the loop).
+These template files contain frequently used code (such as the loop).
 Instead of repeatedly duplicating the same code snippet, they can be pulled into the other files.

 For example, if you visit the page.php file of the Twenty-One theme, you’ll notice that the loop is divided into sections.
-While the portion that controls how to display the data begins within the file itself, it is located in a template part named content-page.php.
+While the portion controlling how to display the data begins within the file itself, it is located in a template named content-page.php.

 Example of a WordPress Loop

-The index.php template only has a call to the head, the Wp Loop, a reference to a sidebar, and a footer, as you can see from the code below.
+The index.php template only has a call to the head, the Wp Loop, a reference to a sidebar, and a footer, as shown in the code below.
 It illustrates just how simple WordPress can be.